Preparation Tips for Quantitative Ability (QA) Section in CAT

 Please note that even though the calculator is provided in the exam, it will be as useful as the calculator at your home because if you honestly have to use it, you are not there yet.

 2. Learning Formulas

 While doing the chapters, learn all the formulas and make a cheat sheet for them.
 When you finally solve the questions, don’t look at this sheet.
-You should have learned it by heart and if you are unable to recall it then learn all the formulas again and do the question again the next day.
+You should have learned it by heart and if you are unable to recall it then learn all the formulas again and do the questions again the next day.